Inspection Reports for

 Findings

-The facility failed to obtain a chest x-ray (CXR) ordered by the medical doctor for one resident, resulting in the CXR not being performed and the potential for abnormal results to go unidentified.
-The failure was attributed to confusion in ordering due to the use of two different systems.
+The facility failed to obtain a chest x-ray (CXR) ordered by the medical doctor for one sampled resident, resulting in the resident not receiving the ordered diagnostic test and potential for abnormal results to go unidentified.

 Employees mentioned